edermartioli/pyRM/README.md

 -v for verbose
 -p for plotting
 -k for saving the plots
--r for saving the residuals
---output for choosing the save directory of the plots and residuals
+-r for saving the detailed output in a csv file --output for choosing the save directory of the plots and residuals --basename for giving a stem to the output files common to all the datasets
 ```